 Plenty of people have amazing ideas, but so few of us have all the skills and resources to turn them into something real.
 ShareYourself (SYS) is an online platform and worldwide community that brings together people who are ready to make a difference, but aren't sure where to start.

 SYS is unlike any other do-good platform.
 We actually help you create new projects, or join up with an existing project, by focusing on sharing valuable skills and passions.
-Project creators provide the idea and motivation, and SYS will provide everything you need - access to a Tribe of like-minded people and their skills, fundraising strategies, social media integration, coordination, a network of potential funders, advice from experts, and more - to go from idea, to successful, world-changing project.
+Project creators provide the idea and motivation, and SYS will provide everything you need - access to a Team of like-minded people and their skills, fundraising strategies, social media integration, coordination, a network of potential funders, advice from experts, and more - to go from idea, to successful, world-changing project.